 3. Gas – Cyclic.
 Gas – Cyclic Entitlements are subject to the following:

-(a) Gas – Cyclic Prices.

-(i) Capacity Price.
-The Capacity Price is as specified on the Letter Confirmation (Exhibit CA) for the Entitlement.

-(ii) Fuel Price.
-For each MWh of Energy and of Ancillary Services instructed by ERCOT from the Entitlement, the Fuel Price is the product of:

-(A) a heat rate equal to 12.1 MMBtu/MWh; times

-(B) the Daily Gas Price.

-(iii) Ancillary Services Cost Adjustment.
-The Ancillary Services Cost Adjustment is the product of:

-(A) a heat rate adjustment equal to 2.159 MMBtu/MW; times

-(B) the Daily Gas Price.

-(b) Gas – Cyclic Scheduling.
+(a) Gas – Cyclic Scheduling.

 (i) Schedule Types.
 Buyer must submit a Day-Ahead Schedule for the Entitlement and may submit Hour-Ahead Schedules.
 Buyer must submit a Two-Day-Ahead Schedule for the Entitlement if notified to do so by ERCOT.